andikadeveloper/ansible-gcp/README.md

-# GCP Compute Instance using Ansible
+# Ansible GCP

+## Description
+This project contains an implementation of an Ansible playbook to interact with Google Cloud Platform (GCP) services.

 ## Prerequisites
 - Ansible: 2.17.0